EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/REPORT.md

 </p>

-### 2. Dynamic Water System with Reflection and Refraction for Level 2
+### 2. Dynamic Water System with Reflection and Refraction for Level 2 ⭐ (Marked for Assessment)

 #### 2.1 Shader Overview